 Hospitals are one of the most sensitive places for infection spread.

 Not only you need to protect the visitors and the attendants but the vulnerable patients too.
-A QR Code for contact tracing goes a long way to secure lives.
+An app for QR Code contact tracing goes a long way to secure lives.

 4. At amusement parks

 Amusement parks are fun, right?
 But it’s no fun when infected people would pose a danger to normal people.

 Using QR Code contact tracing along with an efficient ticketing system could be the gamechanger.

 C. How to create QR Code for contact tracing

 There are two ways in which you can create QR Code contact tracing.

 If you have an information system of your own, you can simply integrate QR Code generation into it.
 This is done with the help of QR Code API.